Artem-Viveritsa/FusionJewelryToolkit/README.md

 - **Selection:** 1 face or construction plane and one or more points (sketch points, vertices, or construction points).
 The face/plane may have any curvature or complexity; the points do not need to lie directly on the face/plane.
 - **Key parameters:**
   - **Size** — Gemstone diameter.
 Default: `1.5 mm`.
 Determines the overall size of the gemstone.
-  - **Flip (orientation)** — Flip the stone orientation.
+  - **Flip Gemstones** — Flip gemstone orientation.
 Reverses the direction the gemstone faces relative to the surface.
+Default: `false`.
+  - **Flip Face Normal** — Flip gemstone relative to face normal.
+Rotates the gemstone 180 degrees around the face normal.
 Default: `false`.
   - **Absolute Depth Offset** — Additional depth offset in absolute units.
 Adds a fixed depth to the gemstone beyond the relative offset.
 Default: `0 mm`.
   - **Relative Depth Offset** — Depth offset as a fraction of gemstone size.
 Controls how deep the gemstone sits (0.1 = 10% of diameter).
 Default: `0`.